On monotone alternating inverse monoids: Acknowledgment

 \section{Acknowledgment}

-This work is funded by national funds through the FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 (https://doi.org/10.54499/UIDB/00297/2020) and UIDP/00297/2020 (https://doi.org/10.54499/UIDP/00297/2020) (Center for Mathematics and Applications).
+This work is funded by national funds through the FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the projects UID/00297/2025 (https://doi.org/10.54499/UID/00297/2025) and UID/PRR/00297/2025 (https://doi.org/10.54499/UID/PRR/00297/2025) (Center for Mathematics and Applications \-- NOVA Math).